-The track-and-hold amplifier returns to track mode after the 14^{th} SCLK rising edge.
+The track-and-hold amplifier returns into track mode after the 14^{th} SCLK rising edge.
 Track-and-hold acquisition time is the time required for the output of the track-and-hold amplifier to reach its final value, within $\pm \frac{1}{2}$ LSB, after the end of a conversion.
 For the ± 2.5 V range, the specified acquisition time is the time required for the track-and-hold amplifier to settle to within ± 1 LSB.

-Signal-to-Noise-and-Distortion Ratio
+Signal-to-(Noise + Distortion) Ratio

-This is the measured ratio of signal to (noise + distortion) at the output of the ADC.
+This is the measured ratio of signal-to-(noise + distortion) at the output of the ADC.
 The signal is the rms amplitude of the fundamental.
 Noise is the sum of all nonfundamental signals up to half the sampling frequency ($f_s/2$), excluding dc.
 The ratio is dependent on the number of quantization levels in the digitization process.
-The more levels, the smaller the quantization noise.
-Theoretically, the signal-to-noise-and-distortion ratio for an ideal N-bit converter with a sine wave input is given by
+The more levels there are, the smaller the quantization noise becomes.
+Theoretically, the signal-to-(noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by

-Signal to (Noise + Distortion) = (6.02 N + 1.76) dB
+$$Signal-to-(Noise + Distortion) = (6.02 N + 1.76) dB$$